misjoinder/LieDetector/README.md

 to request a prediction on speech in realtime.

 --
-All words and code licensed under GPLv3
+All words and original code licensed under GPLv3
 --